jorgeandresvasquez/aws-training/professionalArchitect/acloudguru/chapter_8_deployment_and_operations_management.md

 - Great for ease of deployment, but not great if you need lots of control and flexibility
 - ![Elastic Beanstalk Deployment Options](images/elastic_beanstalk_deployment_options.png)*Elastic Beanstalk Deployment Options*
     - Special Option to swap the URLs and point to the new version, if we have problems we can swap the URLs back
+- You simply upload code and Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring.
+Meanwhile we can retain full control over the AWS resources used in the application and can access the underlying resources at any time.

 ## CloudFormation
 - Infrastructure As Code